-The 43rd FIDE World Chess Olympiad is taking place from 24 September to 5 October 2018 in Batumi, Georgia.
+The 43rd FIDE World Chess Olympiad took place from 24 September to 5 October 2018 in Batumi, Georgia.
 The biennial tournament is an 11-round Swiss open, with one rest day on 29 September.
 The open section of the ... [more]

 Player: Klaudia Kulon